Steelers overcome slow start, drop winless Dolphins 27-14

 Dolphins: Howard’s return was brief.
 He left in the second half after aggravating his knee injury. … CB Ken Webster left with an ankle injury in the first half and did not return.

-Steelers: Conner left in the fourth quarter with an upper-body injury. … Ramon Foster (concussion) exited with a concussion in the first half and did not return. … RB Benny Snell left with an ankle injury in the third quarter.
+Steelers: Conner left in the fourth quarter with a shoulder injury. … Ramon Foster (concussion) exited with a concussion in the first half and did not return. … RB Benny Snell left with an ankle injury in the third quarter.

 UP NEXT